velovint/trials-score/docs/index.md

 Consider using the app as a cross-check for your first event.
 Or, use it only for some of the classes you have at the event.

 Ready to give it a try?
+[Join open testing](https://play.google.com/store/apps/details?id=net.yakavenka.trialsscore) from your Android device.
-Get in touch with me on [facebook](https://www.facebook.com/vitali.yakavenka/) and I'll add you to the list of testers.
+Get in touch with me on [facebook](https://www.facebook.com/vitali.yakavenka/) if you have iny questions.

 ## Roadmap
 See [issues on GitHub](https://github.com/velovint/trials-score/issues) for future ideas and their status.